nchinling/java-playground/README.md

 ## 3. Multithreading
 Implementation of threads implementing runnable interface and extending Thread class.
 Multithreading allows task to be run in parallel.

+## 4. Exception handling
+Handling a customised exception with a try-catch